Émile Hugot: Military service

 At the outbreak of World War II Hugot was mobilized as the artillery battery commander at Pointe des Galets fighting on the side of Vichy France.
 He was wounded in the Battle of Réunion and was transferred to England.
 In London, he was assigned to the General Staff of the Free French Forces and participated in the Alsace campaign before being sent to the front of the Alps.
 He was promoted to Captain on 25 September and discharged on 28 September 1945.

 Return to sugar

 He returned to Réunion to devote himself to the sugar industry.
-He restructured the sugar industry of Réunion by amalgamating estates and factories of La Mare, Savanna and Grand Bois and the sugar estates of Convenance and Eperon and founded the Société des Sucreries de Bourbon, which has become the Bourbon (group).
+He restructured the sugar industry of Réunion by amalgamating estates and factories of La Mare, Savanna and Grand Bois and the sugar estates of Convenance and Eperon and founded the Société des Sucreries de Bourbon, now simply known as Bourbon.
 He became the CEO of Bourbon Sugar from its inception in 1948 and he remained in that position until 1979.
 He amalgamated the factory and the estates of Stella in 1952.
 He was the founder of the Savanna Distillery.

-Hugot is known throughout the world for his magisterial work on cane sugar engineering.

 He had six children with Mary Noëmie Renée Jeanne Reydellet.